jakshin/yazpt/tips-for-windows.md

 You should ensure that Mintty is configured with `xterm-256color` as its terminal type (icon > `Options...` > `Terminal` pane > `Type`); otherwise colors, including yazpt's, might not show up.
 And I personally prefer the `flat-ui` color theme (on the `Looks` tab), but whatever floats your boat.

-You'll probably also want to set up color emoji support, especially if you like yazpt's yolo preset: although Mintty supports emoji on Windows 8.1 and Windows 10, it renders them as monochrome line drawings by default.
+You'll probably also want to set up color emoji support, especially if you like yazpt's yolo preset: although Mintty supports emoji on Windows 8.1 and Windows 10, it renders them as awkward monochrome line drawings by default.
 To get a nice full-color emoji experience, you need to [install emoji support for Mintty](https://github.com/mintty/mintty/wiki/Tips#emojis).
 This even works on Windows 7, where emoji are otherwise only rendered as empty boxes.

 The easiest way to install Mintty's emoji support is to use this `svn` command at a zsh prompt: